 Grain-free, lectin-free, sugar-free, even dairy-free, I may add.
-Cinco de Mayo is just around the corner.
-I don’t want my fellow plant paradoxers or others on similar diets to feel restricted.
+Cinco de Mayo is just around the corner, and I don’t want my fellow plant paradoxers or others on similar diets to feel restricted.
 Because who doesn’t love Mexican food?
 These shrimp tostadas with red cabbage and avocado are simply delicious.

 Shrimp Tostadas, something crunchy, something fresh, something healthy

 Tostadas are tortillas that are cooked until they become crispy.
-Traditionally fried in lots of oil, but they come out perfectly just baked.
+It is traditionally fried in lots of oil, but they come out perfectly just baked.

-Again, I am the lazy type and I use Siete Almond Flour Tortillas, Paleo Approved, 8 count (3 Pack – 24 Tortillas), but you can use homemade, lectin-free tortillas, I know many of you have awesome recipes.
-I just go for the convenience here.
-Be careful though, the Siete Cassava and Coconut tortillas won’t work for tostadas, because they are much thinner and don’t get crispy as the almond ones do.
+Again, I am the lazy type, and I use Siete Almond Flour Tortillas, Paleo Approved, 8 count (3 Pack – 24 Tortillas), but you can use homemade, lectin-free tortillas.
+I know many of you have awesome recipes, and I go for the convenience here.
+Be careful, though, the Siete Cassava and Coconut tortillas won’t work for tostadas because they are much thinner and don’t get crispy as the almond ones do.

-I had to use the last of the frozen baby shrimp I had already in the freezer, but if I had a choice I would have used normal shrimps.
+I had to use the last of the frozen baby shrimp I had already in the freezer, but I would have used normal shrimps if I had a choice.
 Anyway, use whatever wild-caught shrimps you have available.
-The ingredients are red cabbage, onion (spring or red onion), avocado, fresh cilantro, nutritional yeast, olive oil and spices.
+The ingredients are red cabbage, onion (spring or red onion), avocado, fresh cilantro, nutritional yeast, olive oil, and spices.

 This post contains affiliated links, which means I get a small commission if you choose to purchase something via one of my links, at no extra cost to you.